 About this Project

 The Trafficking Victims Protection Reauthorization Act of 2005 was designed to increase protections for all trafficked persons in the U.S. The problem is identifying these individuals so that they can be afforded protection.
-Such a task may seem overwhelming, as traffickers effectively use psychological and financial control mechanisms to keep their "workers" and victims may not speak English and/or fear deportation.
+Such a task may seem overwhelming, as traffickers effectively use psychological, physical, legal, and financial control mechanisms to keep their "workers" and survivors may not speak English and/or fear deportation.

-In speaking with Brown Medical Students in the fall of 2005, Katherine Chon, co-founder of Polaris Project, a not-for-profit organization that works to combat human trafficking, stated that the medical field is essentially the frontline of defense for these victims - especially emergency departments.
-Victims present here, often with their traffickers, and receive medical attention but not the further help they need that would remove them from the environment that places their lives at risk daily.
-According to Chon, emergency healthcare providers often miss or mistake the signs of human trafficking, and/or do not know how to help, and the victims are sent back "home" with their traffickers.
+In speaking with Brown Medical Students in the fall of 2005, Katherine Chon, co-founder of Polaris Project, a not-for-profit anti-trafficking organization, stated that the medical field is essentially the frontline of defense for trafficked persons - especially emergency departments.
+Trafficked persons present here, sometimes with their traffickers, and receive medical attention but not the further help they need that would offer them an opportunity at an un-trafficked life.
+According to Chon, emergency healthcare clinicians often miss or mistake the signs of human trafficking, and/or do not know how to help, and the these patients are sent back "home."

-Emergency healthcare providers ought to know how these cases present to their departments, just as they know the presentation of intimate partner violence victims or individuals with acute MI, so that they can better serve their communities; providers must also learn of the resources, like Polaris Project, available to help their patients after emergent care is provided.
-This information needs to be widely and efficiently circulated to providers, as human trafficking victims may only present once to the E.D.
+Emergency healthcare practitioners ought to know how these cases present to their departments, just as they know the presentation of intimate partner violence survivors or individuals with acute MI, so that they can better serve their communities; clinicians must also learn of the resources, like Polaris Project, available to help their patients after emergent care is provided.
+This information needs to be widely and efficiently circulated to practitioners, as trafficked persons may only present once to the E.D.
 Furthermore, these case presentations must be incorporated into the education of medical students to close the knowledge-gap.

-This project endeavored to generate a teaching module for current emergency providers, as well as for healthcare professional students, to inform them of the clinical presentation and appropriate treatment of human trafficking victims.
+This project endeavored to generate a brief teaching module for current emergency clinicians, as well as for healthcare professional students, to inform them of the clinical presentation and appropriate treatment of trafficked persons.
 With said aim, this website was developed to make this information easily available and accessible to healthcare practitioners.

 This project would not have been possible without the following persons and organizations: